CT Head Scan

 • CT Angiography of the brain vessels (see CTA)

-CT of the brain is useful for diagnosing and evaluating:
+A CT Head is useful for diagnosing and evaluating:

 • Bleeding and damage to the soft tissues and bone due to trauma.